ndwiv/yogitrack-prototype/Design/UseCases.md

 ### Use case 5.
 Record a Sale
 - Actor: Manager
-- Description: The staff member records a sale of a package to an existing customer and enters the following data:
+- Description: The manager records a sale of a package to an existing customer and enters the following data:
    - Type of package
    - Amount paid
    - Mode of payment